 Pruning Ornamental Shrubs

-Pruning is often misunderstood and improperly practiced.
+Pruning is an important practice that often is misunderstood and improperly performed.
 Proper pruning is not difficult if a regular maintenance schedule is followed.
-A plant that has been neglected is difficult or impossible to prune.
+A plant that has been neglected is difficult or nearly impossible to prune.
 Therefore, pruning should begin before a plant has reached maximum size for the space occupied.
-When a plant has become too large for normal pruning, it should be replaced.
-Using dwarf plants in limited spaces reduces pruning needs.
+When a plant has become too large for normal pruning, replacement should be considered.
+Using dwarf plants in limited spaces helps to reduce pruning needs.

+Having access to the proper equiptment makes any pruning job easier.
 Hand shears are probably the single most important tool for pruning.
 They are used to cut out branches up to 3/4 inch in diameter.
-Twisting shears to cut larger branches will strain and weaken them.
-The anvil type (Figure 1, left) is satisfactory for general pruning.
-The scissors or draw-cut type (Figure 1) is preferred for close-cut precision pruning.
+Avoid twisting shears to cut larger branches since this will strain and weaken them.
+The anvil type (Figure 1, A) is satisfactory for general pruning.
+The bypass (scissors) (Figure 1, B) is preferred for close-cut precision pruning.

 Pruning saws (Figure 3) are used for branches larger than 1-1/2 inches in diameter.
 Pruning saws have narrower blades with coarse teeth that are designed to cut on the pull stroke.

 Hedge shears (Figure 4) are used for shearing hedges or formally shaped plants.
 Hedge shears are not satisfactory for other pruning purposes.

 Anvil type (A) and bypass type (B) hand shears.

 There are two different types of blades when it comes to the material used to make them: stainless steel and carbon steel.